 The number of food products available for the modern-day consumer is simply mind-boggling.
 Your local supermarket has thousands more food products for sale than it did even just a few years ago, while online food delivery services have seen a dramatic increase in demand over the past year.

 But every food product sold needs some form of packaging.
 Supermarkets are slowly reducing their reliance on environmentally harmful plastic packaging, and fast-food chains are improving their sustainability with eco-friendly packaging solutions.
 So what are the best packaging materials for food products used by food suppliers?

-Cardboard Packaging in the Food Industry
+Cardboard Packaging for Food Products

-Aluminum Packaging in the Food Industry
+The Use of Aluminum Packaging in the Food Industry

 Aluminium is well-suited to some types of drinks products and takeaways.
 Unlike cardboard, it doesn’t absorb liquids, and while that’s not great for creating stunning visual designs, it’s ideal for wet and oily food products.
 It’s one of the most recyclable packaging materials for food and drinks too.
 It’s often used to package takeaways like chow mein and rice-based dishes, keeping food hot and fresh without absorbing water or oil.